nolenfelten/xbmc-scripting/XBOX InBOX/Readme.txt

 _________________________________________________________________________________________________________

-Installation: FRESH
+Installation:

-Just transfer XBOX InBOX folder to your XBMC/Scripts folder.
+Run the build.bat file included, then transfer the XinBox folder in the /Build dir to your XBMC/Scripts folder.
-Run default.py script from XBMC.

-Installation: UPDATE

-Just replace your old XBMCMail (SSS) or XBOX InBOX folder with the new one.

 _______________________________________________________________________________________________________

-This script at present works best with PM III skin with screen res 576 x 720 (pal or ntsc)
 _______________________________________________________________________________________________________

 Enjoy.